- Closed for the summer. I will honor appointments already set.

 A graduate of the Eastern School of Fretted Instrument Repair in Freehold, NJ, Matt Miller, proprietor, is a certified guitar repair technician with experience in national guitar shops.

 As a longtime musician and lover of fretted instruments, it is Matt’s mission to ensure his clients have the best musical experience from their beloved instruments.
-He can be seen performing with his band at many Philadelphia-area venues, where he also makes house calls.
+He can be seen performing with his band at many Philadelphia-area venues.

 Services are by appointment only.